Acetaminophen Toxicity

 See Workup for more detail.

 Gastrointestinal decontamination agents can be used in the emergency setting during the immediate postingestion time frame.
-Administer activated charcoal (AC) if the patient is alert and presents, ideally, within 1 hour post ingestion.
-This time frame can be extended if the patient has ingested an acetaminophen-based sustained-release medication or if the ingestion includes agents that are known to slow gastric emptying.
+A single dose of activated charcoal may be considered in patients who are alert and able to control their airway, and who present promptly—ideally, within 1 hour—post ingestion.
+This time frame can be extended if the patient has ingested an acetaminophen-based sustained-release medication or if the ingestion includes agents that are known to slow gastric emptying, such as opioids.
 Patients with acetaminophen concentrations below the “possible" line for hepatotoxicity on the Rumack-Matthew nomogram may be discharged home after they are medically cleared.

-The FDA-approved regimen for oral administration of NAC (Mucomyst) is as follows:
+The FDA-approved regimen for oral administration of NAC is as follows:

 The IV formulation of NAC (Acetadote) is commonly used in many institutions for the treatment of acetaminophen ingestion.
 Use of the IV formulation of NAC is preferred in the following situations: